catalyticmaterials/cheat/README.md

 ```

 #### Examples
 The *examples* folder contains working examples of different applications with further explanation and instructions within each subdirectory.
 Start by unzipping the files in the [gpaw](examples/gpaw) folder.
-These contain pre-calculated DFT trajectories of *OH and *O on Ag-Ir-Pd-Pt-Ru high-entropy alloy surfaces and will form the basis for these examples
+These contain pre-calculated DFT trajectories (GPAW 22.1.0) of *OH and *O on Ag-Ir-Pd-Pt-Ru high-entropy alloy surfaces which will form the basis for these examples.

 [run_dft](examples/run_dft) demonstrates querying your own DFT calculations used to train the inference algorithms.
 This aids in sampling multiple binding sites on the same slab to minimize compute per adsorption energy optained.
-Note that this requires some additional setup to conform to whatever high-performance cluster you are using.
+Note that this requires [installing GPAW](https://wiki.fysik.dtu.dk/gpaw/install.html) and some additional setup to conform to whatever high-performance cluster you are using.

 [train_lgnn](examples/train_lgnn) reduces the optimized geometries from the DFT calculations to graph features and subsequently trains a lean graph neural network (lGNN) to perform adsorption energy inference.